As a dermatologist, I know how powerful retinoid products are for fighting the signs of skin aging.

 - Then we resume the nightly retinoid product but applied less frequently at first.
 We also apply the irritating product less frequently.
 We again work up to every night as tolerated.
 Eventually we usually get there.

 Tip #3: Use a product with high concentration green tea antioxidants, a good moisturizer, and a zinc oxide sunscreen every day when using a retinoid.

 I've found that the 3 key products to help people with sensitive skin tolerate retinoid therapy in my dermatology practice are:

-#2 Apply a high-tech moisturizer matched to skin type after the Green Tea.
-You want plant based squalane in your moisturizer if you are using a retinoid.
-Ideally you want ceramides too.
-Glycerin and aloe help hydrate skin without oil and these products blend these great ingredients into the formulation.
-The products my patients and I use include:
+You want plant based squalane and ceramides in your moisturizer if you are using a retinoid.
+Glycerin will also help hydrate skin without oil and my Daily Moisturizing Face Cream blends these great ingredients into the formulation.

 Retinoids are the most powerful skin care product other than broad spectrum sunscreen that you can use to keep your skin looking timelessly youthful. - Dermatologist Dr. Cynthia Bailey